kevinlondon/kevinlondon.github.io/_drafts/devops_from_scratch.md

 ---
 layout: post
 title: "DevOps From Scratch"
-date:  2016-02-24 21:09:00
+date:  2016-09-13 21:09:00
 ---

 Let's say you're at a startup and everything is going great.
 Your app is growing, users are happy, money is coming in.

 What happens if some story about your app breaks on TechCrunch and you need to scale up at 3 AM to prevent your site from crashing?
 What if someone accidentally deletes a few of your application servers?
 Would it be easy to replace them?

 If you handle infrastructure manually, these scenarios can sound spooky.
 It can be hard to make sure you've captured everything about your servers when they've been set up manually.

 How great would it be if we could automate our infrastructure and make adding new servers simple and easy?
 But where do you start?
 There's so many DevOps tools, it can be overwhelming to pick when you're starting from scratch.

-In this tutorial, we'll walk create and deploy a Python web application to Amazon.
+In this tutorial, we'll create and deploy a Python web application to Amazon.
 We'll use some DevOps tools such as Ansible, Terraform, and Vagrant and talk about other services that support our application, such as Flask and gunicorn.

 Let's get started!